Information Technology, B.S.

 - NYIT offers a five-year combined degree option leading to a Bachelor of Science in Information Technology and a Master of Science in Computer Science.
 For the details, please contact the chairperson of the Department of Computer Science.

-Five-Year Combined Option: B.S. in Information Technology and M.S. in Information, Network, and Computer Security – Accelerated Path to Master’s Degree (APMD) Option
+Five-Year Combined Option: B.S. in Information Technology and M.S. in Cybersecurity (Information, Network, and Computer Security) – Accelerated Path to Master’s Degree (APMD) Option

-- NYIT offers a five-year combined degree option leading to a Bachelor of Science in Information Technology and a Master of Science in Information, Network, and Computer Security.
+- NYIT offers a five-year combined degree option leading to a Bachelor of Science in Information Technology and a Master of Science in Cybersecurity (Information, Network, and Computer Security).
 For the details, please contact the chairperson of the Department of Computer Science.

 Within this general direction and the mission of the College of Engineering and Computing Sciences, our faculty members, with input from stakeholders such as employers, alumni, and industrial advisory board members, have determined Program Educational Objectives to prepare versatile information technologists who: